5 Hand Lettering Artists That Will Inspire You

 Hand lettering is an intricate craft that’s been around for a very, very long time.
 And while well-rooted in ancient traditions, such as calligraphy and old store front signage paintings, it still manages to reinterpret the alphabet with each new piece.
 And indeed, we’ve been witnessing a full-on hand lettering renaissance in recent years.
 At its best, hand lettering is typography taken to the extreme, with each letter and word examined and styled anew, enfusing type with much personality and with – well, character.

 We’ve collected a few of our favorite hand lettering artists, and will have a look at their Wix websites and creations.
-Should you be interested in creating a website of your own (a great move if you are a freelancing artist), you can always come back here for inspiration.
+Should you be interested in creating a website of your own (a great move if you are a freelance artist), you can always come back here for inspiration.

 British artist and designer Seb Lester has once said of himself, “I’ve got the following list of a pop star, but I’m a nerd with a lot of pens.”
 With a current count of 1.1M followers on Instagram (and over 600 different pens), sharing short videos of his work process was what first brought him to popular attention.
 And when we say attention, we mean interviews on big names, like The New Yorker and the BBC, and clients such as Apple, Nike and NASA.
 It might be Seb’s unique mix of the historical and the contemporary that makes his work stand out so much.
 His pieces fuse a deep understanding of calligraphic traditions together with a personal take on emojis and famous brand logos.
 Combine that with Seb’s true craftsman skills, and you get creations that are not only beautiful – but that are also very satisfying to watch in the making.

 It was almost by chance that Lauren Hom first got into hand lettering art.
 When working as a graphic designer at an ad agency, she started a personal project in the form of a blog called “Daily Dishonesty”.
 It was her place to practice lettering, while sharing some of the little lies that we all tell ourselves on a daily basis (“I’ll be there in 5 minutes”, “No room for dessert”, “I have read and agreed to the terms and conditions”, and more).
-It was not long before the blog went viral and was later turned into a book by Abrams Books.
+It was not long before the art blog went viral and was later turned into a book by Abrams Books.
 Since then, Lauren has become a full-time lettering artist with a client list that includes Google, Adobe, Starbucks and Time Magazine.
 She, too, has a unique outlook on those typical motivational sentences, adding her own wit and twist to each piece of work (such as in her ode to Beyonce).
 On top of her commercial work, Lauren continues to create personal passion projects on a variety of topics that are close to her heart.
 Her current “Flour Crowns” project beautifully combines her love for carbs and fashion on its Wix website.
-And if you’re into that too, check out Lauren Hom’s signature template to create your own website, combining unique lettering with a fun, playful vibe.
+And if you’re into that too, check out Lauren Hom’s signature template to create your own website and see how to sell art online, combining unique lettering with a fun, playful vibe.

 Brooklyn-based art director and lettering artist Nim Ben-Reuven creates elegant and ornate typographies, with beautiful backdrops and a sparkly vibe.
 And yet the messages he spells out are cynical and far from your ordinary motivational quotes.
 His gold caps can read a disheartening “try less hard” and an existential “now what”, or just a simple but powerful “sigh”.
 Nim carries this tone across his animations, too.
 He creates short stop-motion videos out of cardboard, depicting day-to-day fails (in a series that’s ironically titled My Life).
 Nim’s lettering pieces may be flawless works of craftsmanship, but his self-awareness and sharp humor are what make his work so much fun.
 These lettering creations are a great reminder not to take anything too seriously, no matter the amount of gold swirls and glitter it may have.